martinthomson/internet-draft-template/draft-davis-valverde-srtp-assurance.md

 Second, {{RFC4771}} also transforms the SRTP Packet to include the four byte value after the encrypted payload and before an optional authentication tag.
 This data about the SRTP context is unencrypted on the wire and not covered by newer SRTP encryption protocols such as {{RFC6904}} and {{RFC9335}}.
+Furthermore this makes the approach incompatible with AEAD SRTP Cipher Suites which state that trimming/truncating the authentication tag weakens the security of the protocol in Section 13.2 of {{RFC7714}}.

 Third, this is not in line with the standard method of RTP Packet modifications.
-At the protocol would have benefited greatly from being an RTP Header Extension rather than a value appended after payload.
+The proposal would have benefited greatly from being an RTP Header Extension rather than a value appended after payload.
 But even an RTP header extension proves problematic in where modern SRTP encryption such as Cryptex defined by {{RFC9335}} are applied.
 That is, the ROC is a required input to decrypt the RTP packet contents.
 It does not make sense to convey this data as an RTP Header Extension obfuscated by the very encryption it is required to decrypt.